alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 build out your test.
 If you don't have IRB logging turned on, this might be a good time to do that as you'll often review that log file to extract successful commands for your step files.

 The neat thing about console mode is it allows you to interact with the app normally by pressing and swiping with your meaty fingers, but also allows you to interact with the app via the calabash API.
 So, you can get to the place in the app you need to manually and then use the API to run automated commands you paste into your step definitions.
 It is like driving a car with both automatic controls and a stick shift when you need it.

+## A real world test

+I am posting my scripts for testing one part of Teddy Hyde.
+You can model these to test other applications which use a combination of native UI elements and WebView elements like this application and which hit APIs.

 ## A few caveats ##